Chart Color Schemes

 Infrastructure

-Chinchilla has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Chinchilla has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects likely affecting the area.
-Notable ones are Chinchilla Christian College Extensions, Chinchilla Aquatic Precinct, Southern Cross Care Chinchilla - Illoura Village Redevelopment, and Chinchilla Cultural Precinct Revitalisation.
-The following list details those most relevant.
+The performance of an area can greatly be influenced by changes made to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 21 projects that are expected to have an impact on the area.
+Notable projects include the Chinchilla Aquatic Precinct, Chinchilla Christian College Extensions, Southern Cross Care Chinchilla - Illoura Village Redevelopment, and Chinchilla Cultural Precinct Revitalisation.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.